 George Washington’s great-grandfather John Washington patented (or bought) the property that was to become Mount Vernon in 1674.
 We don’t think John ever lived on the property, and we don’t know the locations of the homes of the tenants who rented the property during these years.

-Augustine Washington and his family moved here in 1735 and we think he built the oldest part of the Mansion in that year.
-Young George Washington was three years old when his family moved to Little Hunting Creek plantation, as Mount Vernon was then known, and he lived there until the age of six when his father relocated the family near Fredericksburg, VA.
+Augustine Washington and his family moved to the site around 1734 and began construction of the Mansion in that year.
+Young George Washington was about three years old when his family moved to Little Hunting Creek plantation, as Mount Vernon was then known, and he lived there until the age of six when his father relocated the family near Fredericksburg, VA.

 Upon Augustine’s death in 1743, Little Hunting Creek plantation was willed to Lawrence who lived there with his wife, Anne Fairfax.
 Lawrence renamed the plantation Mount Vernon, after Admiral Edward Vernon, his commander in the British navy.
 Lawrence and Anne occupied the plantation until his death in 1752.
-Anne Fairfax and her second husband leased the property to George Washington, and he lived there periodically as a bachelor from 1754 to 1759.
+Anne Fairfax and her second husband leased the property to George Washington beginning in late-1754.
 George Washington started his own family in 1759 with his marriage to Martha Dandridge Custis.

 The 1775 Reorganization